Divorce Recovery Treatment

 Tell him!”

-Not nurturing a particular area of a marriage or not nurturing the relationship in general for a period of time.
+Lack of nurture of a particular area of a marriage or the relationship as a whole.

-Life takes over, we get busy, we feel overwhelmed, we do not get our hands on, we do not consider important, we do not know what to do with it…
+Life takes over, we get busy, we feel overwhelmed, we do not get our hands on it, we do not consider it important, we do not know what to do with it…

 Post-Break-up Recovery Stages